MJAHMADEE/MachineLearning2024W/Chapter 7 - Dimensionality Reduction/ReadMe.md

 ### 4. Dimensionality Reduction (Scikit-learn)
 - Demonstrations of Dimensionality Reduction techniques utilizing Scikit-learn's functionalities for various tasks.

+### 5. Autoencoders (from Scratch)
+- Build a basic autoencoder neural network from scratch to understand the encoding-decoding process.

+### 6. Variational Autoencoders (from Scratch)
+- Implement a simple variational autoencoder to explore how they differ from traditional autoencoders and their applications in dimensionality reduction.

 ---
 Feel free to explore and learn more about Dimensionality Reduction techniques through our repository!